wandb/docs/docs/guides/hosting/self-managed/ref-arch.md

 Consider carefully whether a self-managed approach with W&B is suitable for your team and specific requirements.

 Running any application in production presents inherent challenges, and W&B is no exception.
 We strive to simplify the process; however, complexities will arise due to your specific architecture and design choices.
 Typically, you will need to manage various aspects, such as hardware, operating systems, networking, storage, security, the W&B platform, and other dependencies.
-This includes both the initial environment setup and the ongoing maintenance and upgrades.
+This includes both the initial environment setup and the ongoing maintenance.

-It is essential to have a strong understanding of running and maintaining production-grade applications if you choose to self-manage W&B. If your team needs assistance, our Professional Services team offers support for implementation and optimization.
-For those who prefer a more managed and worry-free solution, we offer alternatives such as [W&B Multi-tenant Cloud](../hosting-options/saas_cloud.md) and or [W&B Dedicated Cloud](../hosting-options/dedicated_cloud.md) deployment types.
+It is essential to have a strong understanding of running and maintaining production-grade applications if you choose to self-manage W&B. If your team needs assistance, our Professional Services team and partners offer support for implementation and optimization.
+For those who prefer a more managed and worry-free solution, we offer alternatives such as [W&B Multi-tenant Cloud](../hosting-options/saas_cloud.md) and [W&B Dedicated Cloud](../hosting-options/dedicated_cloud.md) deployment types.

 ## Infrastructure diagram